upm-developers/upm-server/doc/Home.md

 For example:
 packager:
-upm copy ./package google.com:package
+`upm copy ./package google.com:package`
-this proposes the package
+this proposes to copy the package
 server:
 give me da password!